cloudflare/templates/worker-durable-objects/README.md

 Worker code is in `src/`.
 The normal fetch handler and the Durable Object `Counter` class are in `src/index.mjs`.

 Wrangler is configured to upload all files in the `src/` directory, and `index.mjs` is configured to be the main module.

-On your first publish, you must use `wrangler publish --new-class Counter` to allow the Counter class to implement Durable Objects.